-When you've had your fill, continue for 50 minutes to the bayside city of Geelong.
+Continue for 50 minutes to the bayside city of Geelong.
 Stop for lunch in the funky surrounds of the Little Creatures Brewery or enjoy the innovative tasting menu at Igni.
 Explore the nearby Bellarine Peninsula and enjoy a glass of wine at Jack Rabbit Vineyard, with its splendid views of Port Phillip Bay, and wander around the Victorian-era seaside town of Queenscliff.
-Continue to nearby Torquay, birthplace of surf brands Rip Curl and Quiksilver, to visit the Australian National Surfing Museum and shop the surf wear boutiques.
-Enjoy a game of oceanside golf or tennis at the RACV Torquay Resort, where you will stay for the night.

-Head into the pretty seaside township of Lorne and enjoy lunch at The Swing Bridge Café before an ocean swim (lifeguards patrol during the summer months).
-Spend the afternoon picking berries at Gentle Annie and visit the 30-metre (98-foot) tall Erskine Falls in the surrounding rainforest.
+Families will love a daredevil zip-line through the tree canopy at Lorne Livewire Park.
+Alternatively, visit the 30-metre (98-foot) tall Erskine Falls in the surrounding rainforest.
 Enjoy superb contemporary fare at Brae, a 30-minute drive into the hinterland (book well in advance to avoid disappointment).
 Stay overnight in one of Brae's luxury suites or at the oceanfront Cumberland Lorne Resort.

 Day 3: Lorne to Cape Otway

-Drive half an hour through the Otway National Park rainforest and visit the Cape Otway Lightstation, the oldest surviving lighthouse in mainland Australia.
-Stay at the Great Ocean Eco Lodge to see Australian animals in the wild and help with rehabilitating injured and orphaned wildlife.
-See glow worms on an evening walk at nearby Maits Rest.
+Drive an hour through the Otway National Park rainforest and visit the Cape Otway Lightstation, the oldest surviving lighthouse in mainland Australia.
+After a busy day, stay at the Great Ocean Eco Lodge to see Australian animals in the wild and help with rehabilitating injured and orphaned wildlife.
+If time permits, see glow worms on an evening walk at nearby Maits Rest.

 Day 4: Cape Otway to Port Fairy